Connect

 3P Action Cycle

-The 3P Action Cycle is not necessarily linear; rather, this community change process is intended to be iterative.
-Healthy Places by Design recommends a community change process that is intentional about partnership, preparation, and strategic progress to change policies, systems, and environments for improved community health.
+The 3P Action Cycle reflects a community change process that is intended to be iterative, and not necessarily linear.
+The 3P Action Cycle ensures intentionality about Partnership, Preparation, and Progress to change policies, systems, and environments for improved community health.

 Read More